jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<p>The server name should not contain special characters to avoid exceptions.
+The server name should not contain special characters to avoid exceptions.
 To generate the pipe name, we will use a hash created from the username and the current folder, which is unique enough for the client to use this server upon connection.
-You can modify this behavior or use any name within the scope of your project, especially if the client and server are in different directories.</p>
+You can modify this behavior or use any name within the scope of your project, especially if the client and server are in different directories.

-<p>This approach is used in the <a href="https://github.com/dotnet/roslyn">Roslyn .NET compiler</a>.
-For those who want to delve deeper into this topic, I recommend studying the source code of the project</p>
+This approach is used in the [Roslyn .NET compiler](https://github.com/dotnet/roslyn).
+For those who want to delve deeper into this topic, I recommend studying the source code of the project

-<p>The <code>PipeDirection</code> indicates the direction of the channel.
+The `PipeDirection` indicates the direction of the channel.
-<code>PipeDirection.In</code> implies that the server will only receive messages, while <code>PipeDirection.InOut</code> can both receive and send messages.</p>
+`PipeDirection.In` implies that the server will only receive messages, while `PipeDirection.InOut` can both receive and send messages.

-<h5><a name="3.6"></a> Client Creation</h5>
+#####<a name="3.6"></a> Client Creation

-<p>To create the client, we will use the <code>NamedPipeClientStream</code> class.
+To create the client, we will use the `NamedPipeClientStream` class.
 The code is almost similar to the server and may vary slightly depending on the .NET versions.
-For instance, in .NET framework 4.8, the <code>PipeOptions.CurrentUserOnly</code> value does not exist, but it appears in .NET 7.</p>
+For instance, in .NET framework 4.8, the `PipeOptions.CurrentUserOnly` value does not exist, but it appears in .NET 7.

 <pre class="prettyprint">
 /// &lt;summary&gt;
 /// Create a client for the current user only